 The game was originally named Puck-Man, but this was changed when it was released outside Japan for obvious reasons!

 You can play a very authentic Free Pac-Man Game below which should work on all devices!

-Instructions: Simply use the left and right arrow keys to guide Pacman through the maze.
+Instructions: Simply use the left and right arrow keys (or your finger on mobile/android devices) to guide Pacman through the maze.
 Gobble-up all the pills to complete a level.
-Avoid the ghosts at all costs!
-You can temporarily eat the ghosts when you munch one of the larger power pills.

-When it was finally ready, Atari produced 12 million rom cartridges, expecting a high number of sales.
+When it was finally ready, Atari produced 12 million ROM cartridges, expecting a high number of sales.
 Initially, the game sold very well, and 7 million copies were shifted making it Atari's best-selling title.
-However, it was critically panned and customers returned the game in their droves!
+However, it was critically panned and dubbed "flicker-man" by customers, who returned the game in their droves!

-On viewing the video above and comparing it the the arcade version below, you will see that the version for Atari's most successful games console was simply dire.
-For a start, where is the fruit?
-It was a complete marketing disaster for Atari!
+On viewing the video above and comparing it the the arcade version below, you will see that the version for Atari's most successful games console was simply dire with flickering ghosts and no fruit.
+It's not hard to see why it was a complete marketing disaster for Atari.